josephwwilliams/josephwwilliams/README.md

 ## HELLO! 🤺

-I'm Joseph Williams a software engineer at Biokyowa, currently attending a back end course at Codefi to further improve my skills.
+I'm Joseph Williams a software developer at Vintage Software, currently teaching and mentoring a full stack course at Codefi to further improve the skills and opportunities of my students.
 I enjoy programming and learning new technologies.

 ### 🌱 I'm currently learning...
 - Best API development practices and good documentation.